mehedi-sharif/soulspring/content/supplements.md

-    your bio-individuality. \n<hr/>\n●  Medical directors provide personalized recommendations based on your detailed diagnostic assessment.  <br/> ●  Ayurvedic formulas provide detoxification and rejuvenation at the cellular level.<br/>  ●  All products are vegan, non-GMO, gluten-free, sugar free and third-party tested for purity and potency."
+    your bio-individuality. \n<hr/>\n●  Medical directors provide personalized recommendations based on your detailed diagnostic assessment.  <br/> ●  Ayurvedic formulas provide detoxification and rejuvenation at the cellular level.<br/>  ●  All products are vegan, non-GMO, gluten-free, sugar-free and third-party tested for purity and potency."
 supplement_bottle:
   enable: true